 One of her passions is travel and writing about her adventures.
 Her first travel article, “Soaking up history in Ironbridge, Shropshire,” appears in travellady.com.

-Know of an idea that needs attention, or a place to suggest for a travel article?
+Know of an story that needs telling, or a place to suggest for a travel article?
 Contact Marie today.